Bluette1/team-members/README.md

 - Register an account and login
 - See a list of soccer team members on the home page
 - Add and delete team members
+- Sort team members by status
-- Filter team members according to company and status
+- Filter team members according to company

 ### Screenshot